Reilly Walsh

-Reilly Walsh (born April 21, 1999) is an American professional ice hockey player for Barys Astana of the Kontinental Hockey League (KHL).
-He previously played in the National Hockey League (NHL) with the New Jersey Devils.
+Reilly Walsh (born April 21, 1999) is an American professional ice hockey player who is a defenseman for the Montreal Canadiens of the National Hockey League (NHL).
+He was selected in the third round, 81st overall, by the New Jersey Devils in the 2017 NHL entry draft.
+Walsh has also previously played for Barys Astana in the Kontinental Hockey League (KHL).

 Playing career

+Professional

-Walsh was drafted by the New Jersey Devils in the third round (81st overall) of the 2017 NHL Entry Draft.
-On August 10, 2020, he signed a three-year, entry-level contract with the Devils.
-Walsh made his NHL debut for the Devils on April 26, 2022, against the Ottawa Senators and recorded his first NHL assist.
+Originally selected by the New Jersey Devils in the third round (81st overall) of the 2017 NHL entry draft, Walsh was signed to a three-year, entry-level contract by the team on August 10, 2020.
+During the season, he made his NHL debut for the Devils on April 26, 2022, recording his first NHL assist against the Ottawa Senators.

-In game 2 of the preliminary round of the 2023 Calder Cup playoffs, on his 24th birthday, Walsh scored the game-tying goal against the Laval Rocket with just two seconds left in regulation.
-Utica went on to win the game in overtime, clinching the series.

-Walsh was traded by the Devils to the Boston Bruins in exchange for Shane Bowers on June 26, 2023.
+On June 26, 2023, Walsh was traded by the Devils to the Boston Bruins in exchange for Shane Bowers.
+After a lone season within the Bruins organization, he left as an unrestricted free agent to join the Los Angeles Kings on a one-year, two-way contract in July 2024.

-After a lone season within the Bruins organization, Walsh left as a free agent to sign a one-year, two-way contract with the Los Angeles Kings on July 1, 2024.
-In the season, Walsh played exclusively with the Kings AHL affiliate, the Ontario Reign, posting 6 goals and 32 points through 70 regular season games.
+Over the course of the season, Walsh played exclusively with the Kings' American Hockey League (AHL) affiliate, the Ontario Reign, posting 32 points through 70 regular season games.

-As a free agent, Walsh opted to sign his first contract abroad in agreeing to a one-year deal with Kazakhstani club, Barys Astana of the KHL, on August 18, 2025.
+Again a free agent at season's end, Walsh opted to sign his first contract abroad, agreeing to a one-year deal with Kazakhstani-based club Barys Astana of the Kontinental Hockey League (KHL) on August 18, 2025.

+Despite inking a one-year extension with Barys in May 2026, Walsh ultimately had his contract terminated by the team on July 6.
+Thereafter, he signed with the Montreal Canadiens for the season on July 8.

+International play

+Internationally, Walsh represented USA Hockey as part of their national under-18 team at the 2016 Ivan Hlinka Memorial Tournament, earning a silver medal.

+Personal life

+He is the son of Mike Walsh who played a total of 14 NHL games with the New York Islanders from 1987 to 1989.